pingswept/me30-website/content/logistics/exercises.md

 Make sure you can complete [Raspberry Pi challenges #7, #8, and #9](http://andnowforelectronics.com/notes/pi-challenges/)

-## 34. Amplify a strain gauge (Class 22)
+## 34. Amplify a strain gauge (Labs following Class 22)

-Add details later
+On a breadboard, build a circuit that amplifies the signal from a load cell.
+Use the differential amplifier circuit shown on the [Class 22: Amplification](http://andnowforelectronics.com/notes/amplification/) page.

+Don't forget to supply the load cell with 12 V (red lead) and ground (black lead).
+The green and white leads are the left and right outputs of the Wheatstone bridge circuit.

+To be able to plug the load cell leads into a breadboard, you'll probably need to solder them to jumper wires or crimp them to header pins.

+Supplies you'll need:
+- Soldering iron + jumper wires   OR  crimper + uncrimped pins
+- 1 kg load cell from Adafruit (provided in class or lab/Nolop)
+- two 500k ohm resistors (provided in lab/Nolop)
+- two 1k ohm resistors (from your kit)
+- LM 358 op amp (provided in lab/Nolop)
+- the differential amplifier circuit diagram shown [here](http://andnowforelectronics.com/notes/amplification/#differential-amplifier-using-an-op-amp-with-negative-feedback-to-amplify-a-voltage-difference)

 ## 35. Project 5 planning, Q & A (Class 22 and 23)

-(a) Discuss these Project 5 planning questions with your team: https://tufts.box.com/s/hs2supj34cp4mar33w4fsitflc4m4o6c
+(a) Discuss these Project 5 planning questions with your team: https://tufts.box.com/s/hlqcn23zkwx6yiuc023vse852xru5tlf

 (b) Use this [shared doc](https://tinyurl.com/ME30questiondoc) to post questions about Project 5.